Jake Carter (wrestler): Professional wrestling career

-WWE

-Florida Championship Wrestling (2011–2012)

-It was reported on 30 April 2011, that White had signed a developmental contract with WWE.
-White made his televised debut for WWE's developmental territory, Florida Championship Wrestling, on the 18 March 2012 episode of FCW TV, where he was paired with Corey Graves.
-On the 1 April FCW TV originally taped on 15 March, Carter won the Florida Tag Team Championship with Graves by defeating Bo Dallas and Husky Harris.
-On the 22 April FCW TV, Carter and Graves retained their title against Mike Dalton and CJ Parker.
-On the final FCW TV on 15 July, Carter and Graves defeated Dalton and Parker again to retain their title.
+It was reported on April 30, 2011, that White had signed a developmental contract with WWE.
+White made his televised debut for WWE's developmental territory, Florida Championship Wrestling, on the March 18, 2012, episode of FCW TV, where he was paired with Corey Graves.
+On the April 1 FCW TV originally taped on March 15, Carter won the Florida Tag Team Championship with Graves by defeating Bo Dallas and Husky Harris.
+On the April 22 FCW TV, Carter and Graves retained their title against Mike Dalton and CJ Parker.
+On the final FCW TV on July 15, Carter and Graves defeated Dalton and Parker again to retain their title.

-NXT (2012–2013)

-When WWE rebranded its FCW into NXT, Carter's NXT television debut took place on the 4 July episode of the rebooted NXT taped at Full Sail University, where he and Graves defeated CJ Parker and Nick Rogers.
-After a quiet dissociation from Graves, Carter would find himself winless in televised NXT matches, which even saw Graves himself defeating Carter on the 23 January 2013 episode of NXT.
-Carter returned to NXT on 30 May 2013, where Carter and Brandon Traven faced Garrett Dylan and Scott Dawson in a losing effort. on the 19 June episode of NXT, Carter faced Xavier Woods in a losing effort. on 12 September episode of NXT, Carter faced Tensai in a losing effort, which turned out to be his final match with WWE.
+When WWE rebranded its FCW into NXT, Carter's NXT television debut took place on the July 4 episode of the rebooted NXT taped at Full Sail University, where he and Graves defeated CJ Parker and Nick Rogers.
+After a quiet dissociation from Graves, Carter would find himself winless in televised NXT matches, which even saw Graves himself defeating Carter on the January 23, 2013, episode of NXT.
+Carter returned to NXT on May 30, 2013, where Carter and Brandon Traven faced Garrett Dylan and Scott Dawson in a losing effort. on the June 19 episode of NXT, Carter faced Xavier Woods in a losing effort. on September 12 episode of NXT, Carter faced Tensai in a losing effort, which turned out to be his final match with WWE.